 Are you considering constructing a new building?
 You might feel overwhelmed as you try to think through everything that’s involved.
 And if you haven’t decided whether to remodel, expand, or build new it might be hard to see the big picture.
-As a general contractor in Rochester and Florida, we’ve partnered with many project owners to build a variety of construction types.
+As a commercial general contractor in Rochester, NY and Florida, we’ve partnered with many project owners to develop a variety of commercial real estate properties.
 In this article, we provide an overview of the commercial construction process from start to finish to help you see the big picture.

 1. Planning & Development